Herminio Toñánez

-Herminio Rafael Toñánez Almada (born 9 March 1946 in Paraguay) is a former football defender.
+Herminio Rafael Toñánez Almada (born 9 March 1946 in Paraguay) is a Paraguayan former football defender.

 Career

 He started his career at Nacional of Paraguay making his debut with the first team in 1963, before being transferred to Sevilla FC of Spain in 1969.
 Toñánez also played for Recreativo Huelva and Principado de Andorra of the Catalonia 3rd division region.
 His career ended in Australian side St George Saints where he only spent a month due to a disagreement in the contract.